gdg-x/aura/README.md

     - For the First Time you will see a text Either `Your Internet is not Working or Site is not Configured`
 1. For the production: `npm run build` and then one dir will be created dist
 1. For testing: `npm run test`
-1. Setup `Aura Admin` for Management of Aura v3
+1. Setup [Aura Admin](https://github.com/gdg-x/aura-admin/) for Management of Aura v3

 ## Deployment on Firebase
-1. Setup Environment for the Firebase deployment
+1. Install required tools for performing Firebase deployment
-   * Install Firebase CLI: `npm i -g firebase-tools`
+    - Install Firebase CLI: `npm i -g firebase-tools`
-1. Create [Firebase account](https://console.firebase.google.com) and login into [Firebase CLI](https://firebase.google.com/docs/cli/): `firebase login`
+1. Login into Firebase CLI using the following command -  `firebase login`
-1. Open Terminal/CMD/Powershell in your dir.
+1. Open Terminal/CMD/Powershell in the root directory of your clone of aura-admin repository.
-1. Now type `firebase login` command in your Terminal/CMD/Powershell.
+1. Now type `firebase login` command in your Terminal/CMD/Powershell
-1. Update `.firebaserc` file with your firebase project id
-1. Update `firebase.json` with the field name `site` with your Firebase Multiple hosting
-1. Run locally
-   * `firebase serve`
-1. Update Firebase.json file
+1. Update the `Firebase Project ID` in `.firebasesrc` file.
+This value should match the project ID in your Project Settings of the Firebase project you created in the previous section.
+1. Go to the Firebase Console Dashboard and Click on Hosting in the left navigation.
+1. Click on Get Started
+1. Click through all steps till you’re taken to the Hosting page in the console.
+1. You’ll be provided with a ready domain with your project ID.
+It should look like - `<project-id>.web.app or <project-id>.firebaseapp.com`
+1. Copy the sub-domain name of the URL provided.
+In this case, it will be the project ID.
+However, to be precise, you have to copy the part before .web.aap or .firebaseapp.com.
+This is your Site ID
+1. Update `Firebase.json` file, set the site key to Site ID
     ```js
         {
             "hosting": {